 Citing ongoing liquidity and profitability struggles, on May 28, 2019, ETCGH advised the Receiver and ETCF that it was contemplating a potential transaction involving the restructuring, purchase and financing of ETCGH.
 The effect of the transaction would significantly diminish (if not erase) the value of any existing equity of the company.
-The Receiver and his team reviewed the transaction documents and based on that review, see no opportunity to salvage value in the investment or block the transaction.
+On August 30, 2019, the Receiver was advised that the transaction - as contemplated - had been terminated as the result of new potential buyer outbidding the prior acquirer.
+As was the case in the terminated transaction, the valuation was not sufficient to pay off the company's debt or return any proceeds to members (resulting in a total loss of all members' equity investment).
+The new transaction was consummated through an auction on or about September 9, 2019.
+The buyer was PEAK6.7 The Receiver is advised that ETCGH will be wound down and liquidated as soon as remaining liabilities are resolved and no further proceeds will be distributed to the Receivership.

-4. Syncronex, LLC8
+3. Syncronex, LLC8